 When to Visit Parque Arvi

 The park is open every day apart from Monday unless Monday is a public holiday and then the park is open.
-We also recommend avoiding Saturday and Sundays – i.e. weekends, for a quieter time!
+We also recommend avoiding Saturdays and Sundays – i.e. weekends, for a quieter time!
+Be sure, before you visit Parque Arvi, that your travel insurance covers you at this altitude.
+Read our guide here for more details.

 Parque Arvi Maps